 Plus, hair transplants are perhaps the most extreme method of hair loss treatment, and like any medical procedure, they come with a unique set of risks and considerations.

 So before you decide to fork out the cash for a hair transplant, it’s wise to read up and learn as much as possible about whether this is right for you.

 What is a hair transplant?

-FUT, also known as the “strip procedure”, involves a cosmetic surgeon harvesting hair in narrow “strips”, usually taken from the back of the scalp.
-The strips are then divided into individual follicular units of one to four hairs and transplanted onto the desired area of the scalp.
-This allows for more natural looking hair regarding both individual follicular units and overall graft distribution.
+It involves a hair transplant surgeon harvesting hair in narrow “strips," usually taken from the back of the scalp.
+The strips are then divided into individual follicular units of 1-4 hairs and transplanted onto the desired area of the scalp.
+This allows for more natural-looking hair regarding both individual follicular units and overall graft distribution.

 One significant downside of this type of procedure is that it will leave a scar where the donor hairs were removed.
 This can be a concern for men who like to wear their hair short.

-As with any kind of surgical intervention, there are associated levels of pain and discomfort in recovery as well as the potential for complications.
+As with any kind of surgical intervention, there are associated levels of pain and discomfort in recovery as well as the potential for complications during hair transplant surgery.

 - Adverse reactions to anaesthetic

 - Excessive bleeding or wound infection